-The undergraduate concentration in Assyriology (AWAS) requires a total of at least ten (10) courses that are determined in the following way:
+The undergraduate concentration in Assyriology (ASYR) requires a total of at least ten (10) courses that are determined in the following way:

 I. Introductory Courses (3 courses)

-All AWAS concentrators are required to take the following three courses:
+All ASYR concentrators are required to take the following three courses:

 II.
 Foundational Courses (3 courses)